 Local nursing support

-Many people live a long way from their local hospital so it’s important to be aware of local services that can support you and your family.
-This section explains the services that are mainly based locally in the community rather than in hospital, and the range of practical support available.
+Many people live a long way from their local hospital, so it is important to be aware of local services that can support you or the person you are caring for.
+This section explains the services that are based locally in the community rather than in hospital, such as nurses in the community and hospice care.

 Community health services

-It can sometimes take a while to get services organised, so try to find out what’s available in your area before you need it.
-If you’re not sure where to start, speak to the GP.
+It can sometimes take time to organise care and support at home, so try to find out what is available in your area before you need it.
+Your GP can help you with this.

 What happens when someone leaves hospital?